sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 job ids.

-If you omitted the ``--dir`` option, your output stored on the ``/scratch``-directory on the UI.
-Please remove your files from the ``/scratch``-directory when they are no longer necessary.
-Also keep in mind that if the ``/scratch``-directory becomes too full, the administrators remove the older files until enough space is available again.
+If you omitted the ``--dir`` option, your output stored on the ``/scratch`` directory on the UI.
+Please remove your files from the ``/scratch`` directory when they are no longer necessary.
+Also keep in mind that if the ``/scratch`` directory becomes too full, the administrators remove the older files until enough space is available again.